Bioconductor/bioconductor.org/content/help/support/posting-guide.md

 * Tag your post with the names of the appropriate packages.
-Putting the correct tag is important, as this triggers an automatic email from the system to the package maintainer.
+Putting the correct tag is important, as this triggers an automatic email from the system to the package maintainer(s).
 Capitalization doesn't matter, but spelling does matter for the package tags.
 * Do not email the package maintainer directly.
 As much as possible, keep all conversations on the support site, and do not revert to